-The proof is via metric entropy argument, more or less the same as in~\citep{huiyuan2023Nonasymptotic}, with the exception that we have new expression for $\delta_n$ due to the $L_\infty$ metric entropy bound for multilayer network~\ref{inf-metric-entropy}.
+The proof is via a metric entropy argument, more or less the same as in~\citet{huiyuan2023Nonasymptotic}, with the exception that we have a new expression for $\delta_n$ due to the $L_\infty$ metric entropy bound for multilayer networks in~\ref{inf-metric-entropy}.

-\subsection{Bounds on generalization error}
+\subsection{Bounds on Generalization Error}